-- (1) Maintenance Pruning - (a) Pruning trees for the health of the plant is permissible without a permit. - (b) Maintenance Pruning does not include Crown Reduction. - (2) Vista Pruning
+- (1) Maintenance Pruning - (a) Maintenance Pruning is permissible without a permit. - (b) Maintenance Pruning does not include Crown Reduction.

+(2) Vista Pruning

 The two main techniques that are used when vista pruning are crown reduction and crown thinning.
-Vista pruning is permissible with a permit.

 - (a) Crown Reduction (reducing the height or spread of a tree) - 1.
 Crown Reduction (also known as drop-crotch pruning) may be used to enhance or maintain a view or to reduce the size of a tree that has grown too large for its permitted space.
 This procedure removes the end of a branch by cutting back to a "crotch" created by a lateral (side) branch. - 2.
+Crown Reduction requires a permit. - 3.
 For permit approval, there must be a strong side branch along the main stem or trunk that can assume the terminal control over the tree.
-Portions of the tree above that point may be removed to reduce the height and spread of the tree. - 3.
-Topping is an inappropriate pruning technique and is not permitted. - (b) Crown Thinning a tree may also be used to enhance or maintain a view.
+Portions of the tree above that point may be removed to reduce the height and spread of the tree.

+- 3. Topping is an inappropriate pruning technique and is not permitted. - (a) Crown Thinning a tree may also be used to enhance or maintain a view.
 The primary guideline for vista pruning by crown thinning is to provide the homeowner with "windows" that occur within the tree canopy.
 This is common when homeowners are looking to improve their views without losing curb appeal or privacy to their property.
+Crown Thinning does not require a permit